 - Nominations are sought by general invitation to Australian publishers and a general call to authors via TASAweb, the TASA Newsletter, and Nexus

 - Nominations must be made on the official nomination form.
-The nomination procedure requires a brief curriculum vitae of the author/s and a $50 processing fee, which can be paid for here.
+The nomination procedure requires a $50 processing fee, which can be paid for here.

-- The completed nomination form, fee and 6 copies of the nominated print book, or a link to the nominated eBook if your book has only been published online, must be submitted to the TASA Office by no later than April 30th, 2016.
+- The completed nomination form, fee, 6 copies of the nominated print book and a link to the nominated eBook, must be submitted to the TASA Office by no later than March 1st, 2020.
 Please note: photocopied works will not be accepted.

 - It is a condition of entry that publicity for the winning book refers to the prize as The Raewyn Connell Prize.
 The prize can be described as being awarded biennially for the ‘best authored first monograph in Australian Sociology’